On the equivalence of the Lurie's $\infty$-operads and dendroidal $\infty$-operads: Preliminary definitions

 \subsection{Dendroidal $\infty$-operads}

-We begin by recalling the definition of the category $\Omega$ introduced in \cite{MW} and discussed in detail in \cite{HM}, Section 3.2.
+We begin by recalling the definition of the category $\Omega$ introduced in \cite{MW} and discussed in detail in \cite{HM}, Section 3.2, see also the Appendix below.
 The objects of $\Omega$ are finite trees, allowed to have ``external'' edges attached to just one vertex.
 One of these external edges is specified as the {\sl root} of the tree, the other external edges are called leaves.
+The edges of a tree connected to two vertices are called {\sl internal} or {\sl inner} edges.
 The category $\Omega$ includes the object $\eta$ consisting of just one edge that is at the same time the root and the leaf.
 The choice of a root defines an orientation of each edge in the tree, towards the root.
 This specifies for each vertex $v$ an outgoing edge $\out(v)$ and a set $\inn(v)$ of incoming edges.
 The cardinality of $\inn(v)$ is called the {\sl valence} of the vertex $v$, and it is allowed to be zero.
 Vertices of valence zero are called {\sl stumps}.
 To define the morphisms of the category $\Omega$, we observe that each such tree $T$ defines a (symmetric) colored operad $o(T)$.
 The colors of $o(T)$ are the edges of $T$ and its operations are generated by the vertices, each vertex $v$ defining an operation from the set $\inn(v)$ to $\out(v)$.
 The morphisms $S\to T$ in $\Omega$ are now defined to be the operad maps $o(S)\to o(T)$.
 In particular, this makes $o$ into a full embedding of $\Omega$ into the category $\Op(\Set)$ of operads in sets.

 Alternatively, one may define the morphisms $S\to T$ in $\Omega$ as generated by ``elementary morphisms'': these are \begin{itemize} \item[(a)] isomorphisms $S\stackrel{\sim}{\to}T$; \item[(b)] degeneracies $S\twoheadrightarrow T$ where $S$ is obtained from $T$ by putting a new vertex in the middle of an edge of $T$; \item[(c)] inner face maps $S\rightarrowtail T$ where $S$ is obtained from $T$ by contracting an inner edge of $T$; and \item[(d)] outer face maps where $S$ is obtained by chopping off an external vertex from $T$ (i.e., a vertex attached to just one inner edge).
 In addition, if $T$ is a corolla, i.e. a tree with just one vertex, each edge of $T$ defines an elementary morphism $\eta\to T$. \end{itemize}